solar-wallet/solar-faq/docs/guide/02-stellar-guide.md

 ---
 ## What is Stellar?

 With Stellar, sending money can be as easy as sending an email.
-The Stellar network provides a quick and almost free way to send payments between different parities in any assets.
+The Stellar network provides a quick and almost free way to send payments between different parties in any assets.
 Watch the following video by Lumenauts to learn more about the Stellar network.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixerXWJrDr0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>